IGNF/SIGOPT/sigopt-sa/README.md

 # SIGOPT
 Repository for the SIGOPT project

-Allocation and VRP Problem implemented with librjmcmc4j.
+Allocation and VRP problem implemented with librjmcmc4j.

-Contritors :
+Contributors :
 Oumayama Kaabi